 Prevent or treat mould

 Mould (including fungus and mildew) is a health hazard, particularly if you are handling contaminated material.
-It can render your records unusable and can be very expensive to treat and control.
+It can render your records inaccessible and can be very expensive and time consuming to treat and control.

-It can form on any surface, but it particularly likes dirty surfaces, organic materials (e.g. paper, card, leather, parchment, and linen), glues and some chemicals found on videos, film, and CDs.
+It can form on any surface, but it particularly likes dirty surfaces, organic materials (e.g. paper, card, leather, parchment, linen, glues) and some chemicals found on videos, film, and CDs if dirty.

-Mould indicates water damage or dampness, and potential problems with ongoing environmental controls and conditions.
+Mould indicates water damage or dampness, and potential problems with ongoing environmental controls and conditions in storage.
 It also provides a food source for pests such as paper-lice and silverfish.

 Prevent mould